Subscribe to our Mailing List!

 Here we no longer receive any grace at all.
 Even if we did receive a grace, we would reject it with disdain.
 All the vacillations of earthly life end in the beyond.

 In earthly life, man can pass from a state of sin to a state of grace.
 From grace he can fall into sin.
 I often fell out of weakness, rarely out of malice.
-With death, this inconstant “yes” and “no,” this rising and falling, comes to an end.
-Through death, every individual enters into his final state, fixed and unalterable.
+With death, however, this inconsistent “yes” and “no,” this rising and falling, comes to an end.
+Through death, every individual enters into a final state, fixed and unalterable.

 You repeatedly admonished me to hear sermons and to read pious books, but I regularly excused myself, citing a lack of time.
 Could I have done anything more to increase my inner uncertainty?